Malalai Joya: Announcement of political comeback

 In February 2010, at the event of the presentation in Paris of "Au nom de mon peuple", the French publication of her memoir "A Woman Among Warlords", Joya expressed her wish to make a political comeback in the Afghan parliamentary elections scheduled for September.
 Allegedly, supporters in five Afghan provinces asked her to represent them.
 These included Nangarhar, Nimroz, Takhar, Kabul and also Farah — the western province that sent her first to the loya jirga that ratified the Constitution, then elected her to Parliament in 2005.
 Preparing for her comeback, she said she would prefer for security reasons to run as a candidate in the capital.

 However, at the occasion of the marriage of one of her body guards in July 2010, she revoked her earlier announcement to participate in the parliamentary elections.

 On 21 July 2012: Joya paid a visit to western Afghanistan (Heart and Farah) where she was warmly welcomed by people.

 On 21 March 2013 Joya addressed a big Nowruz festival in Khewa district of Nengrahar province in South of Afghanistan.
 Around 5000 people gathered in this event to celebrate Afghanistan's New Year (1392).

 On 24 March 2013 Joya joined the support network in defense of Chelsea Manning.
 She published a photo holding a sign which read "I am Bradley Manning!"
 She called her "great anti-war soldiers, who represent the shining face of America."

 In 2016, Joya criticized peace talks which saw Gulbuddin Hekmatyar, a long-time Islamist insurgent leader, and his militants pardoned in return for them ending hostilities with the Afghan government.
 She claimed the agreement "signals more horror and bloodshed" and said that Gulbuddin was a "devious rascal".

 In 2017, she stated that things had become worse for activists since the fall of the Taliban regime, claiming "Under the Taliban, we had only one enemy – now we have Taliban, warlords, Islamic State, occupation forces that keep dropping bombs, and the so-called technocrats, who have compromised in exchange for money and power."

-Islamic Republic
+Islamic Emirate

 After Fall of Kabul to the Taliban on 15 Aug 2021, Joya posted a video shot in burqa from inside a running car in the streets of Kabul on her Facebook page and said that she would continue her fight in Afghanistan.
-She was later seen in Barcelona, Spain, where she and her family were given political asylum.
+In 2021, she was seen in Catalonia, Spain, where she and her family were given political asylum.